 Adam received his Doctor of Pharmacy degree from the University of Rhode Island in 2002.
-Adam, a registered pharmacist shares his knowledge through the Community College of Rhode Island where he teaches pharmacology.
-Adam has a strong passion for community service, earning Volunteer of the Year in 2012 through SRIV for his many contributions to Southern Rhode Island communities and residents.
-His past volunteer experiences include Habitat for Humanity and as a fundraiser for Dana-Farber Cancer Institute’s the Jimmy Fund.
-Adam shares that he loves his community of Rhode Island and hopes to continue his service for many years to come.
+Adam, a licensed pharmacist, shares his knowledge through the Community College of Rhode Island and the University of Rhode Island, where he teaches pharmacy technicians and pharmacy students.
+Adam has a strong passion for community service, and earned Volunteer of the Year in 2012 through SRIV for his many contributions to Southern Rhode Island communities and residents.
+His past volunteer experiences include working with Habitat for Humanity and fundraising for Dana-Farber Cancer Institute’s The Jimmy Fund.
+Adam shares that he loves his Rhode Island community and hopes to continue his service for many years to come.
 He is excited and grateful to have an opportunity to be a voice for the greater community on the Board of Directors and to serve as a member of the Development Committee.
-He feels his “grass roots” volunteer duties are what drive him the most, especially delivering food from pantries, groceries and meals on wheels to elders in need.
+He feels his “grass roots” volunteer duties are what drive him the most, especially delivering food from pantries, groceries and Meals on Wheels to elders in need.
 Adam is a lifelong Rhode Island resident.
-While he lived in Narragansett for most of the last ten years, he recently moved back to his hometown of Coventry.
-In addition to volunteering, his other main interests are the outdoors and movies, having worked as an extra on locally filmed productions.
+While he lived in Narragansett for most of the last ten years, he recently moved back to his hometown, Coventry.
+In addition to volunteering, his other interests include the outdoors and movies, having worked as an extra on locally filmed productions.

 Barbara joined Southern Rhode Island Volunteers in 2005 to assist with emergency shelter operations.
 She has been an educator for over 40 years which has given her the experience to work with large groups of children and adults.
 She has worked to set up the shelters during hurricanes or blizzards in Rhode Island to accommodate the needs of our neighbors in need.
 Barbara joined the board of directors in November and brings infectious spirit to all of SRIV’s meetings and events.